 Private browsing only prevents your web browser from saving your browsing history.
 This means anyone else who uses your computer will not be able to see your online activity.
 Unfortunately, it doesn't guarantee security—your activity can still be tracked by websites.
 We'll talk more about tracking later in this lesson.

 Private browsing is available for most web browsers.
-Here, we'll show you how to enable private browsing in Internet Explorer, Chrome, Firefox, and Safari (for Mac computers).
+Here, we'll show you how to enable private browsing in Microsoft Edge, Chrome, Firefox, and Safari (for Mac computers).

 In case you weren't aware, websites have the ability to track what you click on.
 This is usually done to deliver targeted ads to you, but it can also be used for collecting data and making a site run smoother.
 Currently, browsers let you choose not to participate in this system by offering a Do Not Track option.